renancaraujo/letspicture/README.md

 Open source photo editing app

-> **Warning**: This source code was written in less than 4 days in 2018.
-Flutter was different back then.
-Also my coding skills.
+> **Warning**: I wrote this source code in less than four days in 2018.
+Flutter was different back then, also were my coding skills.